WasayRabbani/First-Git/README.md

 This is my first Git Repository which is made while watching a tutorial I am trying to learn machine learning and for this i need to see code of developers so i can get an idea that how to write oode in machine learning
 Author - Wasay Rabbani
+From here i am doing my second commit.
+Let's see how it differentiates it from previous commit